edllygomez/2022_qa_bootcamp/README.md

 This repo contains the test to cover 4 differents test cases related with the following story:

-"As a customer, I want to be able to complete an order after searching a product and adding it to the cart"
+"As a service, I want to be able to create, modify, delete and list a product review."

 These are the list of the test:

-* Should complete an order with default billing and shipping addresses without coupon
+* Before method to get the product id from the product name and create a review for it
-* Should complete an order with default billing and shipping addresses with a valid coupon
+* Update the product review
-* Should complete an order changing billing address and using the same address for shipping
+* List all product reviews
-* Should complete an order changing billing address and using another address for shipping
+* Delete the product review

 Note: To run this suite properly you should add a cypress.env.json file in the root with this structure: